puv13/nsptpp/README.md

 ## Getting started

-### Obtain the NSPTPP code and the highfive library
+### Obtain the NSPTPP code and the HighFive library

 ```shell
 # Get NSPTPP